About Us...

 Becky continued to run the business until 2004 when the casino fell upon hard financial times and sold out to Harrah’s for about $50 million.
 In a separate transaction, Harrah’s also purchased the outlying Horseshoe riverboat casinos operated by Jack Binion.

-Harrah’s then resold the downtown casino but will continue to manage it for the new owner.
+Harrah's then resold the downtown casino.
 The big prize for Harrah was the Horseshoe name and the World Series of Poker, both of which they retained.
-At this point, it appears that the WSOP will remain in Las Vegas indefinitely.
+Today, WSOP is the largest and most prestigious poker tournament in the world.

 The Golden Nugget

 Directly across the street (at 129 E. Fremont Street) is the Golden Nugget.
-Simply said, it is the largest (nearly 2,000 rooms), classiest and highest rated hotel in the downtown area.
-Rooms are also the highest priced, but still less than those on the Strip ...sometimes as low as $50 a night.
-The Golden Nugget is a AAA Four Diamond Award winner.
+Simply said, it is the largest (nearly 2,400 rooms), classiest and highest rated hotel in the downtown area.
+Rooms are also the highest priced, but still less than those on the Strip ...sometimes lower than $50 a night.
+The Golden Nugget is 2011 AAA Four Diamond Award winner property and underwent a $300 million upgrade.
+It added a new $15 million tower in 2009.

 Everything at the Golden Nugget appears gold-plated.
-You will want to see the world's largest gold nugget on public display in the lobby.
+You will want to see the world's largest gold nugget -- the Hand of Faith -- on public display in the lobby.
 It weighs nearly 62 pounds.
 And there is also another 13-pounder there, too.

 In 2003, the Golden Nugget was acquired by Timothy Poster and Thomas Breitling, a couple of dot-com millionaires who had sold their online (Travelscape.com) site to Expedia in 2000.
 They tried to aim the property at high rollers and a younger crowd, but were less than successful.
 After owning the hotel for only 18 months, the pair sold the Golden Nugget again.

 This time to Houston, Texas-based Landry's Restaurants in February 2005, their first venture into gambling.
-The company owns Landry's Seafood, the Rainforest Cafe, and Joe's Crab Shack restaurants around the country, so look for new restaurants in the Golden Nugget.
+The company owns Landry's Seafood, the Rainforest Cafe, and Joe's Crab Shack restaurants around the country.

 The Plaza